Separable Expansions for Covariance Estimation: Methodology

-The choice \eqref{eq:CV_objective} is inspired by analogy to the classical cross-validated bandwidth selection scheme in kernel density estimation \cite{wand1994}.
-The typical CV scheme for PCA (e.g. \cite{Jolliffe:1986}) is based on finding a low-dimensional plane fitting the data cloud well, the low-dimensional plane being tied to the principal components.
-Such a scheme is not applicable for PSCA, because it degenerates: the first separable component alone might very well span the whole ambient space, thus projecting a datum on a subspace generated by a varying number of principal separable components will not be informative.
-A different CV strategy that can be adopted is based on prediction, and we discuss it next.
+The choice \eqref{eq:CV_objective} is analogous to the classical cross-validated bandwidth selection scheme in kernel density estimation \citep{wand1994}.
+The typical scheme for principal component analysis is based on finding a low-dimensional plane fitting the data cloud well -- the low-dimensional plane being tied to the principal components \citep[e.g.][]{Jolliffe:1986}.
+Such a scheme is not applicable for $R$, because it degenerates: the first term in the separable expansion alone may very well span the whole ambient space (cf. Remark~\ref{rem:regularization}), thus projecting a datum on a subspace generated by a varying number of separable terms will not be informative.
+On the other hand, one can adopt some well-known semi-automated procedures such as the scree plot or percentage of variance explained \citep{Jolliffe:1986}, since the separable expansion scores allow for this interpretation.